geohackweek/geohackweek.github.io/projects/iceflow/README.md

 Automating information extraction at marine terminating glaciers

 ## Collaborators:
-Project lead: Jessica Scheick
+Project lead: Jessica Scheick, Amaury Dehecq

-Data Science lead: ??
+Data Science lead: David Shean

-Others: you!!

 Disclosure: Certain elements and potential applications of this project were borne out of Jessica Scheick’s collaborations with Jakob Abermann and Eva Maetzler while an intern at Asiaq, Greenland Survey